FlightAware

 FlightAware is a global flight-tracking platform that provides real-time data on aircraft movements.
 It offers live tracking, historical data, and predictive analytics via its website and apps.

 FlightAware is a global aviation tracking service that collects real-time flight information, including flight paths, statuses, and historical data.
-It works by gathering data from various sources, such .
+It works by gathering data from various sources, such as air traffic control systems, commercial data providers, and its network of ADS-B (Automatic Dependent Surveillance-Broadcast) receivers.
 Key features include live flight tracking, airport information, aircraft information, and alerts for delays or cancellations.

 TIP: Finding plane information requires a multi-source approach.
-Check more than one flight-tracking website when doing research “since one might have more information than the others”, as Giancarlo Fiorella wrote in his .
-Another tip by is to start your investigation with a Google search to see what you can find about a plane of interest.
+Check more than one flight-tracking website when doing research “since one might have more information than the others”, as Giancarlo Fiorella wrote in his Beginner's guide to flight tracking.
+Another tip by OCCRP is to start your investigation with a Google search to see what you can find about a plane of interest.

-NOTE: FlightAware is useful for tracking the following types of flights (see a list of flight types in the filtering options box on the right hand side above the ): , , , , and .
-However, take note that it honors requests to remove any aircraft if the owner asks for it as pointed out in this .
+NOTE: FlightAware is useful for tracking the following types of flights (see a list of flight types in the filtering options box on the right hand side above the live map): , , , , and .
+However, take note that it honors requests to remove any aircraft if the owner asks for it as pointed out in this planespotting guide by GIJN.

 When used for open-source investigations, flight-tracking websites like FlightAware can assist in:

-of high-profile individuals (see examples , and )
+Probing/scrutinizing transit/travel patterns of high-profile individuals (see examples here, and here)

 FlightAware can also be used for geolocation and verification (an example will be provided below)

 Depending on what information a researcher already has, he/she can go to the main search tab.
-One can enter (See detailed description below).
+One can enter a flight number, tail number, airport, city (See detailed description below).

 Search by aircraft: Hover or click on any aircraft